Luracast/Restler-Application/README.md

 $r->addApiClass('Feedbacks');
 ```

-Thats all, you can start the web server with
+That's all, you can start the web server with

     php artisan serve